Sarit1046/azure-docs/articles/security/fundamentals/ransomware-detect-respond.md

 Understanding and fixing the fundamental security issues that led to the compromise in the first place should be a priority for ransomware victims.

-Integrate outside experts into processes to supplement expertise, such as the [Microsoft Detection and Response Team (DART)](https://aka.ms/dart).
-The DART engages with customers around the world, helping to protect and harden against attacks before they occur, as well as investigating and remediating when an attack has occurred.
+Integrate outside experts into processes to supplement expertise, such as the [Microsoft Incident Response team](https://aka.ms/dart).
+Microsoft Incident Response engages with customers around the world, helping to protect and harden against attacks before they occur, as well as investigating and remediating when an attack has occurred.

 Customers can engage our security experts directly from within the Microsoft Defender Portal for timely and accurate response.
 Experts provide insights needed to better understand the complex threats affecting your organization, from alert inquiries, potentially compromised devices, root cause of a suspicious network connection, to additional threat intelligence regarding ongoing advanced persistent threat campaigns.